U.S. airlines in contact with government about Ebola concerns

 "We follow the guidelines (put) in place by the CDC specifically for airlines, and we work with our crews to protect the health of our customers and employees," American Airlines spokesman Josh Freed said.

-The CDC is working with U.S. Customs and Border Protection (CBP) to identify potential victims and warn other travellers of the health threat.
+The CDC is working with U.S. Customs and Border Protection (CBP) to identify potential victims and warn other travelers of the health threat.

 "CBP personnel receive training in illness recognition," said agency spokeswoman Jennifer Evanitsky.
 If they identify someone believed to be infected, they will seek medical evaluation from CDC and local health officials.

-Customs officials will wear protective equipment such as gloves and surgical masks to ensure their safety when interacting with ill travellers, she added.
+Customs officials will wear protective equipment such as gloves and surgical masks to ensure their safety when interacting with ill travelers, she added.

 Customs and Border personnel also will hand out flyers in airports encouraging people to watch their health for 21 days and listing steps to follow should they become sick, according to CDC spokesman Tom Skinner.